-- This site is located to the south-east of the proposed quarry.
+- 6.19 This site is located to the south-east of the proposed quarry.
 This is a full planning application for 91 dwellings located on land off Stourbridge Road.
-The nearest housing is located over 700 metres from the closest extraction point on the proposed quarry site and approximately 1 kilometre from the plant site. - 6.19 A noise assessment report was submitted as part of the planning application, prepared for Miller Homes by Wardell Armstrong ("Miller Homes, Land off Stourbridge Road, Kidderminster, Noise Assessment Report").
+The nearest housing is located over 700 metres from the closest extraction point on the proposed quarry site and approximately 1 kilometre from the plant site. - 6.20 A noise assessment report was submitted as part of the planning application, prepared for Miller Homes by Wardell Armstrong ("Miller Homes, Land off Stourbridge Road, Kidderminster, Noise Assessment Report").
 The report included the results of noise measurements undertaken on the site in 2015, in which the baseline noise levels were found to be mainly influenced by road traffic noise.
-The report provided recommendations for mitigation to the dwellings to control road traffic noise levels. - 6.20 The noise report included seven samples measured during daytime hours.
-The daytime background noise levels ranged from 42 to 47 dB LA90,T with an average level of 44 dB LA90,T. This is in keeping with the background levels measured in the area by WBM in 2018. - 6.21 There was no mention or consideration of construction noise within the noise report submitted with the application. - 6.22 Planning permission was granted in August 2018, subject to conditions.
-Condition 18 required the noise mitigation strategy for glazing, ventilation and boundary treatments to be as set out in the noise assessment report.
+The report provided recommendations for mitigation to the dwellings to control road traffic noise levels. - 6.21 There was no mention or consideration of construction noise within the noise report submitted with the application. - 6.22 Planning permission was granted in August 2018, subject to conditions.
+Condition 18 required the noise mitigation strategy for glazing, ventilation and boundary treatments to be as set out in the noise assessment report. - 6.23 Condition 14 required submission of a Construction Environmental Management Plan (CEMP) prior to commencement of the development.
+The CEMP does not appear to have been uploaded to the planning portal at Wyre Forest District Council so this information is not publicly available.

-- 6.23 Condition 14 required submission of a Construction Environmental Management Plan (CEMP) prior to commencement of the development.
-The CEMP does not appear to have been uploaded to the planning portal at Wyre Forest District Council so this information is not publicly available. - 6.24 From a review of the site using Google Maps, the housing has been constructed and is now occupied. - 6.25 The 2015 baseline noise survey information included in the noise report submitted with that application had an average daytime background noise level of 44 dB LA90,T. Using the guidance in PPGM, this indicates that 54 dB LAeq,1h would be an appropriate site noise limit at this location. - 6.26 The calculated site noise level for normal, day to day operations is 37 dB LAeq,1h for the housing off Stourbridge Road.
-This is well below the suggested PPGM site noise limit of 54 dB LAeq,1h at this location. - 6.27 The calculated noise due to temporary operations is 39 dB LAeq,1h.
-This is also well below the PPGM noise limit of 70 dB LAeq,1h for such activities. - 6.28 As such, operations at the proposed quarry at Lea Castle Farm would not cause an impact at these dwellings.
+- 6.24 From a review of the site using Google Maps, the housing has been constructed and is now occupied. - 6.25 The 2015 baseline noise survey information included in the noise report submitted with that application had an average daytime background noise level of 44 dB LA90,T. - 6.26 Limited sample measurements have been undertaken by WBM at the Stourbridge Road development in 2023 (reported in the updated ES) and 2024 (see Appendix B), with an average background noise level of 41 dB LA90,T. Using the guidance in PPGM and the lower baseline background noise levels measured by WBM, this indicates that 51 dB LAeq,1h would be an appropriate site noise limit at this location. - 6.27 The calculated site noise levels at the development off Stourbridge Road for normal, day to day operations is 37 dB LAeq,1h for the original scheme and 36 dB LAeq,1h for the revised scheme.
+This is well below the suggested PPGM site noise limit of 51 dB LAeq,1h, and also below the background noise levels measured at this location. - 6.28 The calculated noise due to temporary operations is 39 dB $L{Aeq,1h}$ .
+This is also well below the PPGM noise limit of 70 dB $L{Aeq,1h}$ for such activities. - 6.29 As such, operations at the proposed quarry at Lea Castle Farm would not cause a noise impact at these dwellings.